-Dark furniture, wall colors, flooring, and even ceiling colors will make the space look gloomy, no matter how much natural light you shine into them.
+Dark furniture, wall colours, flooring, and even ceiling colours will make the space look gloomy, no matter how much natural light you shine into them.
 If you don’t have the time your budget allows it, it is optimal to repaint or replace items that contribute to the overall setting.

 In the following section, we comprise lower-commitment options for you to try:

-- Use light-colored bedding, duvets, drapes, carpets, and rugs to brighten the space.
+- Use light-coloured bedding, duvets, drapes, carpets, and rugs to brighten the space.

 - Mirrors are an inexpensive tool to make a room look brighter and larger.
 Consider adding them to rooms with small windows and little natural light.